Animal Care

 Housing

 Many caging options are available for boa constrictors.
 Reptile terrariums can be used, but reptile-specific plastic or custom wood enclosures made from high-quality materials that maintain proper humidity are much more suitable for boas than anything else.
 Young boa constrictors have simple needs; a large, beautifully decorated cage is not the best choice for them.
 While a new boa is acclimating, simple housing is preferred, and the enclosure should be prepared prior to your new boa’s arrival home.
 An appropriate first cage for a baby boa would be no larger than 30 inches long by 12 inches wide, in which it will feel very secure.
 Boa constrictors are terrestrial and floor space is more important than height.
 Young boas may climb, but do so much less as they grow.
-Typical full-grown adult boas should be housed in cages no smaller than 4 feet long by 2 feet wide (with larger-than-average snakes in larger enclosures).
+Adult medium sized boas should be housed in cages no smaller than 4 feet long by 2 feet wide (with larger-than-average snakes in larger enclosures).
+Adult larger sized boas will need an enclosure 6ftx 3ft x 3ft or larger depending on species.

 A hide box/shelter should be provided, which will allow the boa to feel safe and secure.
 Offer two hides, one on the warm side of the enclosure and one on the cool side.
 A stressed baby boa may stay on one side of the cage if only one hide is provided, which may discourage the snake from thermo-regulating properly.
 You may also provide rocks, sticks or other structures, but be sure they are positioned securely and free of parasites.